yunqing-me/AttackVLM/README.md

 bash _train_trans_and_query_fixed_budget.sh
 ```

-On the other hand, if you want to conduct transfer+query - based attack with **more perturbation budget**, we additionally provide a script:
+On the other hand, if you want to conduct transfer+query - based attack with **separate perturbation budget**, we additionally provide a script:

 ```
 bash _train_trans_and_query_more_budget.sh